HOW TO TRACK YOUR TRADES

 Can I track trades in a spreadsheet?

-You can, but an online trading journal is faster, clearer and easier to analyse as your number of trades increases.
+You can, but an online trading journal is faster, clearer and easier to analyse.

 What is the minimum I should record?